 - BBVA Bancomer is the largest bank in Mexico with assets of 92.8 billion, this is followed by Banamex and Banco Santander.
 Other major international banks included in the top 10 are HSBC, Deutsche Bank and ING;

-- For the best internet banking and customer services, Healy Consultants Group PLC recommends international banks such as HSBC Mexico and ING Mexico.
+- For the best internet banking and customer services, Healy Consultants Group recommends international banks such as HSBC Mexico and ING Mexico.
 If our Client prefers a local bank, they may consider Banco Azteca and Bancomext

 - Clients should expect to wait up to 4 weeks to obtain a bank account approval.
 Further, it may take another 4 weeks to receive internet banking approval;